 This phenomenon may seem innocuous as forward dynamics are not affected.
 However, it makes the inverse dynamics ill-posed, as there is no way to predict such numerical artifacts.
-Additionally, in the context of differentiable physics, we believe these spurious contact forces may catastrophically impact the computation of derivatives, but we leave this study as a future work.
+Additionally, in the context of differentiable physics, we believe these spurious contact forces may catastrophically impact the computation of derivatives, but we also leave this study as future work.
 Finally, it is worth mentioning that such under-determined cases are ubiquitous in robotics (e.g., legged robots making redundant contact with their environments).

-\textbf{\\Robustness to ill-conditioning contact problems.} More generally, the contact problem becomes challenging when the ratio between the biggest and the smallest eigenvalue of the Delassus matrix grows.
+\textbf{\\Robustness to ill-conditioned contact problems.} More generally, the contact problem becomes challenging when the ratio between the biggest and the smallest eigenvalue of the Delassus matrix grows.
 The experiment of Fig.~\ref{fig:plots_2cubes} exhibits the convergence issues of per-contact approaches when simulating systems with a strong coupling between the different contact points, which causes large off-diagonal terms on the matrix $G$.
-Such a behavior can be expected as supposing the matrix to be diagonal dominant is a classical hypothesis ensuring the convergence of Gauss-Seidel methods.
-On the contrary, the proximal algorithms account for off-diagonal terms of $G$ and only rely on a regularized inverse of $G$ (Alg.~\ref{alg:ccpadmm}, line~\ref{line:reg_inverse}) and thus robustly converge towards an optimal solution.
+In this situation, the latter approaches hit the maximum number of iterations before convergence, leading to unrealistic trajectories.
+Such a behavior can be expected as supposing the matrix to be diagonally dominant is a classical hypothesis ensuring the convergence of Gauss-Seidel methods.
+On the contrary, the proximal algorithms account for off-diagonal terms of $G$, and only rely on a regularized inverse of $G$ (Alg.~\ref{alg:ccpadmm}, line~\ref{line:reg_inverse}), and thus robustly converge towards an optimal solution.

 \textbf{\\Effects of compliance.} As demonstrated by Fig.~\ref{fig:compliant_contacts}, the normal forces vary linearly with the compliance parameter $R$.
-Moreover, adding compliance to the tangential components induces the vanishing of dry frictions, resulting in tangential oscillations instead of a null velocity.
+Moreover, adding compliance to the tangential components induces the vanishing of dry friction, resulting in tangential oscillations instead of a null velocity.
 These compliant effects regularize the infinitely steep graphs due to the Signorini condition and Coulomb's law and replace them with locally linear mapping, which also eases the numerics.
 Therefore, the compliance added in MuJoCo has no physical purpose and should be considered a numerical trick designed to circumvent the issues due to hyper-staticity or ill-conditioning at the cost of impairing the simulation.